gopasspw/gopass/docs/features.md

 totp: ABC123
 ```

-*Note: any values for `totp:` need to be base32 (32, not 64) encoded.
+*Note: any values for `totp:` need to be base32 (32, not 64 and uppercase letters only) encoded.
 Often sites will display the raw secret alongside the QR*

 Some sites will not directly show you the URL contained in the QR code.
 If this is the case, you can use something like [zbar](http://zbar.sourceforge.net/) to extract the URL.

 Both TOTP and HOTP are supported.
 However, to generate HOTP tokens, the counter in the stored URL must be manually incremented (e.g. via `gopass edit myhotpsecret`).

 ### Listing existing secrets